Abstraction Health

 Also known as: Rhodiola · Arctic root · Golden root · Rosavin

-🟠Weak Evidence 18 expert mentions 20 studies referenced
+🟠Weak Evidence 60 expert mentions 20 studies

 An adaptogenic herb studied for stress resistance, mental fatigue, and exercise performance.
 Standardized extracts contain rosavins and salidroside.
 Shorter studied duration than ashwagandha.